-Similarly, smaller farms that lack larger bulk tanks or adequate cooling systems require more frequent pickups by haulers.
-Providing financing for larger bulk tanks and cooling systems will allow a farm to hold more milk for longer, thereby reducing the number of truck trips to the farm.
-This recommendation would have the dual benefit of reducing emission from the multiple truck trips.
-There are multiple other opportunities that the State could explore for use of the available federal ARPA and IIJA funds to support dairy farming in the State.
+Similarly, smaller farms that adequate milk storage systems that require more frequent pickups by haulers.
+Providing financing for modernized milk storage, such as larger bulk tanks and cooling systems, will allow a farm to hold more milk for longer, thereby reducing the number of truck trips to the farm.
+This recommendation would have the dual benefit of reducing emission from the multiple truck trips and reducing wear and tear on rural roads.